MichaelSail4499/cybereventthree/README.md

 ## Install Kali Linux

-We'll be going with a beginner friendly tool - Kali Linux.
-It is the premier choice amongst pen testing tool; coming with a large community and advanced features.
+We'll be using a beginner friendly tool - Kali Linux.
+It is the premier pen testing tool.
+In addition, it has a large community and advanced features.

 ![](image/README/KaliLinuxArt.jpg)

 You'll want to start off by downloading **[VirtualBox](https://www.virtualbox.org/)**.
 VirtualBox is a cross-platform virtualization software developed by Oracle Corporation that allows a user to run guest operating systems on their host operating system without the need for partitioning their hard drive or running another OS on dual boot.
 These guest OS include Microsoft Windows, Mac O X, Linux, and Oracle Solaris, amongst others.

-You'll then want to follow the steps in [**this article**](https://phoenixnap.com/kb/how-to-install-kali-linux-on-virtualbox).
+You'll then want to follow the steps in **[this article](https://phoenixnap.com/kb/how-to-install-kali-linux-on-virtualbox)**.
 This can be a tedious process, but do not be discouraged!
 It is normal for bugs in software or hardware to occur.
 This is where iteration and patience is key.
 You may come across a *‘fatal system kernel error’* message in the process - in that case, downgrade VirtualBox to a different version.

 Please set aside a generous amount of space on your hard disk.
 In step 2 part 7, the article says 8GB but choose 20GB.
 If you choose that low amount and run out of memory in your Kali Linux, you will have to partition more space from your host OS.
 This process is feasible but tedious.
 In addition, choose 2048 MB Memory size instead of the default 1024 MB in step 2 part 3.